Union Pacific Versus Peers: Still The Best-Of-Breed Railroad?

 Other listed multiples are based upon TTM results.

-On Price / Earnings, the there's a tight pack centered ~20x.
+On price/earnings, there's a tight pack centered ~20x.
 CSX stands out higher; however, 2017 and 2018 EPS growth is forecast to be 25% and 18%, respectively.
 Indeed, the lowest PEG ratio suggests the higher P/E may be deserved.
 Investors bid up CSX stock versus peers upon significantly greater earnings expectations.
 The new CEO is part of that equation.

 Canadian National Railways carries the highest PEG.
 Forward 2017 and 2018 EPS projections are just 7% and 10%, respectively.
 Among the group, these are the lowest growth rates.

-Price / Operating Cash Flow or EV / EBITDA figures indicate little separation between UNP, CSX, and NSC.
+Price/operating cash flow or EV/EBITDA figures indicate little separation between UNP, CSX, and NSC.
 Once again, Canadian National appears to be the outlier on valuation.

 A set of F.A.S.T. graphs round out the valuation analysis.